Finland is world's happiest country, US discontent grows: UN report

 "Time will tell, but I would say that in general that when confidence in government is low, when perceptions of corruption are high, inequality is high and health conditions are worsening ... that is not conducive to good feelings."

-For the first time since it was started in 2012, the report, which uses a variety of polling organizations, official figures and research methods, ranked the happiness of foreign-born immigrants in 117 countries.
+For the first time since it was started in 2012, the report, which uses a variety of polling organisations, official figures and research methods, ranked the happiness of foreign-born immigrants in 117 countries.

-Finland took top honors in that category too, giving the country a statistical double-gold status.
+Finland took top honours in that category too, giving the country a statistical double-gold status.

 The foreign-born were least happy in Syria, which has been mired in civil war for seven years.